-September-December 2021, 3 credits
+September-December 2022, 3 credits

-Tuesdays and Thursdays, 11:00 am -12:30 pm Pacific time.
-Lecture recordings will be available for asynchronous access on Canvas, or for synchronous, in-person viewing and conversation during the scheduled lecture time slot in Room 100 of the Geography Building - subject to current B.C. public health orders and regulatory provisions of UBC's Campus Return Plan.
-Elvin K. Wyly, Professor
+Lecture times: Tuesdays and Thursdays, 11:00 am -12:30 pm Pacific time, Room 100 of the Geography Building, subject to current B.C. public health orders and UBC regulations.
+Some materials will be available for asynchronous access on Canvas.

-Elvin K. Wyly, Professor ewyly@geog.ubc.ca Course on Canvas: https://canvas.ubc.ca/courses/79094
+Elvin K. Wyly, Professor ewyly@geog.ubc.ca

+Course on Canvas: https://canvas.ubc.ca/courses/102980

 Short course description, from the UBC Course Calendar: An interdisciplinary introduction to the city in the context of contemporary globalization.
 Analysis of urban patterns and processes from the theoretical perspectives of various disciplines and methodologies.
+A longer description, with a bit more detail: